 The installation brought the work of Bula’bula Arts Aboriginal Corporation in North East Arnhem Land, home of the Yolngu people, to Barangaroo, the traditional home of the Gadigal people.

 “Our ethos of inclusion comes to the fore during the festive season, a time when it is important to be respectful of people from all cultures and beliefs.
 The language of art is a universal one and we are proud to provide a forum for these talented Indigenous artists to share their inspiring stories,” International Towers General Manager, Mr Tony Byrne said.

 Dilly bags were historically used by Aboriginal people to gather food, carry tools, babies, and receptacles for various cultural purposes but today have a more decorative purpose.
 The artists from the Ramingining community craft their work to convey the region’s ritual and spiritual significance.

-The artistic creation celebrates Indigenous culture and storytelling, alongside the values and traditions of Christmas: generosity, humility, inclusion and egalitarianism.
+The artistic creation celebrated Indigenous culture and storytelling, alongside the values and traditions of Christmas: generosity, humility, inclusion and egalitarianism.

 “By creating awareness of Yolngu identity, we are also promoting enterprise – a hallmark of International Towers – as Bula’Bula Arts is an Aboriginal owned and governed, and not-for-profit organisation,” Mr Byrne said.

-The installation can be viewed at Tower Two and Tower Three until 28 December 2017.
+The installation was on display at Tower Two and Tower Three until 28 December 2017.

-International Towers is pleased to have partnered with Maria Claudia Teixeira – Samambaia Flowers, to bring the creation to life.
+International Towers was pleased to have partnered with Maria Claudia Teixeira – Samambaia Flowers, to bring the creation to life.